ocelot-cloud/ocelot-cloud/docs/CONTRIBUTING.md

 What should be tested?

 - 'happy path', if the execution of the production code flow works as expected
-- 'unhappy path' tests, when unexpected things or errors happen during execution.
-The production code must be robust, i.e. able to handle errors correctly.
+- 'unhappy path' tests, where invalid input, unexpected things, or errors occur during execution.
+The code must be able to handle errors correctly to be robust in production.
 - border cases such as nil/null, zero, negative numbers, empty strings, empty collections, etc.
 - Security and its testing must be built in from the beginning, where necessary.
 For example, a new REST API endpoint requires authentication, input validation etc.